We recently noticed, that there are a slew of online articles. In relation, to how to approach watching the classic series of Doctor Who (1963-89).

 You take in the whole rich backstory and see the progression and evolution of the character/show from the very beginning.

 It could take you a while and many of the early episodes are missing.
 Nb.
-You can get brilliant fanmade audio recreations, with screencaps (check out Dailymotion for more details) and the few bits of actual footage which do still exist.
+You can get brilliant fan-made audio recreations, with screencaps (like the Dailymotion recreations).
 However, some will find these boring to sit through.
 Here is one recreated example, Hartnell’s excellent The Dalek’s Masterplan.

 For a guide to all of the episodes, check out our full original episodes section, here.